Lipulekh Pass: Nepalese claims

-The Nepalese claims to the southern side of the pass, called Kalapani territory, are based on 1816 Sagauli Treaty between British East India Company and Nepal.
+The Nepalese claims to the southern side of the pass, called Kalapani territory, are based on 1816 Sugauli Treaty between British East India Company and Nepal.
+Historically, the regions of Kumaon and Garhwal were part of Nepal.
+Following the British expansion in India, the 1816 Treaty of Sugauli established the Mahakali River as the boundary between Nepal and British India.
+The river itself originates from Limpiyadhura.
 The treaty delimited the boundary along the Kali River (also called the Sharda River and Mahakali River).
 India claims that the river begins at the Kalapani village as this is where all its tributaries merge.
 But Nepal claims that it begins from the Lipulekh Pass.

 The historical record shows that, some time around 1865, the British shifted the border near Kalapani to the watershed of the Kalapani river instead of the river itself, thereby claiming the area now called the Kalapani territory.
 This is consistent with the British position that the Kali River begins only from the Kalapani springs, which meant that the agreement of Sugauli did not apply to the region above the springs.

 After the Indian prime minister's visit to China in 2015, India and China agreed to open a trading post in Lipulekh, raising objections from Nepal.
 The Nepalese parliament stated that 'it violates Nepal's sovereign rights over the disputed territory'.
-Nepal now intends to resolve the issue via diplomatic means with India.